Posted on Wednesday 9/15

 As summer fades with its heat waves and autumn rolls, rainfall is usually more plentiful, and new trees, bushes, and flowers have a great chance of survival than if plant during a hotter season.
 For your successful landscape project, choose species that are native to your area paying attention to those that are drought and pest resistant and can grow in the kind of soil and available sunlight on your property.

 Other Fall Garden Maintenance Tasks

 Want to maintain your vegetable or fruit garden throughout the winter, consider planting root bulbs and leaf crops that will continue to produce during the colder weather.
 This approach is feasible in many regions of the country, but there are some places still too cold.
-If you are absolutely desiring fresh food throughout winter, consider building a greenhouse or hot beds.
-If you are not inclined to winter garden, yet, desire fresh organic food find local farms that do.
+If you are desiring fresh food throughout winter, consider building a greenhouse or hotbeds.
+If you are not inclined to the winter garden, yet, desire fresh organic food finds local farms that do.

 There are farmer's markets in many cities and towns that allow farmers to sell their locally grown, fresh food all year long.
 In my next article, I shall present Fall ideas for planting trees from making the right selection for your yard and instructions on actually planting your new acquisition.
 Don't forget to come back to www.tnnursery.net for your more tips to enhance and broaden the pride you have in your landscape.